-In response to OUCC witness Krieger and CAC witness James claim that NIPSCO does not have experience building gas-fired generation projects of this scale and are concerned by their belief that NIPSCO lacks large project management experience, (Pub.
-Ex.
-4 at 15-16; CAC Ex.
-2, Attachment RJ-2, 3.9), Mr. Baacke explained that NIPSCO is leveraging engineering firms (including S&L), construction contractors, and suppliers (including the original equipment manufacturer ("OEM")) who have completed these comparable projects.
-He testified that NIPSCO's Major Projects team, under his direction, has completed a number of projects of varying complexity, including several projects that are first of their kind or one-of-a-kind projects for NIPSCO and at the time of completion, within the industry.
-He stated that unlike a CT, which has been executed numerous times across the country, a project that has not been completed before has complexity of the unknown that NIPSCO has shown it can manage effectively.
-Pet.
-Ex.
-5-R at 9-10.
+OUCC witness Mr. Krieger and CAC witness Mr. James claim NIPSCO does not have experience building gas-fired generation projects of this scale and are concerned NIPSCO lacks large project management experience.
+Mr. Baacke explained NIPSCO is leveraging engineering firms including S&L, construction contractors, and suppliers, including the original equipment manufacturer ("OEM"), who have completed comparable projects.
+He testified NIPSCO's Major Projects team has completed a number of projects of varying complexity, including several projects that are first of their kind or one-of-a-kind projects and at the time of completion, within the industry.

-Mr. Baacke testified that Mr. Krieger's review of the accuracy as a percentage of budget for each project that he has served a major role is not a fair and complete picture of his project management experience because it only shows the project variances in absolute dollars, which ignores that the variances on these projects have been both higher and lower than the original budgets.
-He stated that in relative dollars, NIPSCO's original budgets versus actual costs for the referenced projects shows that, on an overall original budget of \$1.41 billion, projects that have been completed to date under his direction and supervision reflect a negative variance of approximately -2.4%.
+Mr. Baacke testified Mr. Krieger's review of the accuracy as a percentage of budget for each project that he has served a major role is not a fair and complete picture of his project management experience.
+This review only shows the project variances in absolute dollars, which ignores the variances on these projects have been both higher and lower than the original budgets.
+He stated that in relative dollars, NIPSCO's original budgets versus actual costs for the referenced projects shows that, on an overall original budget of \$1.41 billion, projects that have been completed under Mr. Baacke's direction and supervision reflect a negative variance of approximately -2.4%.
 This data reflects NIPSCO's commitment to manage the construction of the CT Project such that the Project is executed on time and on budget.
-Pet.
-Ex.
-5-R at 12-13.

-Mr. Baacke clarified S&L's role and scope of work in the CT Project in responding to CAC witness James that, given their proven experience serving the utility sector, NIPSCO should involve S&L throughout the Project.
-He stated that S&L has also been contracted by NIPSCO to complete the detailed design for the CT Project.
-He testified that in addition to these services S&L is already providing, NIPSCO plans to contract with S&L to provide onsite support during construction and start up and testing to provide quality assurance/quality control during installation to ensure the units are brought online once they are built and that the costs associated with these additional services is included in NIPSCO's best estimate.
-Pet.
-Ex.
-5-R at 15-16.
+Mr. Baacke clarified S&L's scope of work in the CT Project.
+He stated S&L has also been contracted by NIPSCO to complete the detailed design for the CT Project.
+He testified NIPSCO plans to contract with S&L to provide onsite support during construction, start up and testing to provide quality assurance and quality control during installation.
+Mr. Baacke testified the costs associated with these additional services is included in NIPSCO's best estimate.